sahinakkaya/chess/README.md

 It was combination off chess and shogi games before, but I've removed shogi part because I don't like it a lot.

+You can play against a friend on a local computer.

 ![gameplay](/gameplay.png)

+## Todo:
+- The game ends on illegal move.
+Implement check mate detection.
+- Implement castling.
+- Implement undo / redo functionality.